Canada has the highest rate of naturalization in the world. 85% of eligible permanent residents become Canadian citizens.

 Canadian Citizenship Language Requirement

-As of October 2012, CIC has required that applicants for Canadian citizenship demonstrate that they can speak English or French proficiently enough to function in Canadian society.
+As of October 2012, IRCC has required that applicants for Canadian citizenship demonstrate that they can speak English or French proficiently enough to function in Canadian society.

 - a high school diploma from inside Canada